JoshuaSavunth/Task-Processing-System/README.md

       Update Job
 ```

-A typical job starts as `pending`.
-A worker claims the job and changes it to `running` before executing it.
-Once finished, the worker stores the result and marks the job as `completed` or `failed`.
+A typical job starts as "pending".
+A worker claims the job and changes it to "running" before executing it.
+Once finished, the worker stores the result and marks the job as "completed" or "failed".

 If a worker stops responding, its heartbeat can become stale and the job can be made available for another attempt.